influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withSelfLink(selfLink)
 ```

-SelfLink is a URL representing this object.
+"SelfLink is a URL representing this object.
 Populated by the system.
-Read-only.

-DEPRECATED Kubernetes will stop propagating this field in 1.20 release and the field is planned to be removed in 1.21 release.
+Read-only.\n\nDEPRECATED Kubernetes will stop propagating this field in 1.20 release and the field is planned to be removed in 1.21 release."

 ### fn metadata.withUid